poboisvert/bikesharing/README.md

 ## Summary

-- Adter the visualisation, we can confirm the popularity of this service in in New York during the month of August 2019.
+- The visualisation confirm the popularity of this service in in New York during the month of August 2019.

 - The majority of the trips were in Manhattan Island (by male users during morning and evening rush hours).